-The aim of this course is to covers the advanced understanding of various Special aspects topics which deals with Immunosuppressive Agents, clinical uses of Immunosuppressive Drugs, Immunologic Reactions to Drugs & Drug Allergy.
+The aim of this course is to cover the advanced understanding of various Special aspects topics which deals with Immunosuppressive Agents, clinical uses of Immunosuppressive Drugs, Immunologic Reactions to Drugs & Drug Allergy.
 Diagnosis and staging of cancer is also covered with special aspects on cancer chemotherapy.

-This course also includes the study of advanced concepts in prenatal, pediatric and geriatric pharmacology.
+This course also includes study of advanced concepts in prenatal, pediatric and geriatric pharmacology.
 During the course, students will learn to make selected clinical decisions regarding using current, reliable sources of information, understanding of pharmacokinetics and pharmacodynamics, developmental physiologic considerations, monitoring and evaluating the effectiveness of drugs and the management of poisoned patients

-CP907: CLINICAL RESEARCH METHODOLOGY AND BIOSTATISTICS (2 CH, Second Semester) Course Coordinator: Dr. Ammar Ali Saleh Jaber
+CP907: CLINICAL RESEARCH METHODOLOGY AND BIOSTATISTICS (2 CH, Second Semester) Course Coordinator: Dr. Ammar Ali Saleh

-This course integrates epidemiological and biostatistical techniques, emphasizing applications to clinical research (including study design, bias and confounding, hypothesis testing, confidence intervals, sample size calculations, and introduction to parametric and nonparametric tests).
+This course is the integration of epidemiological and biostatistical techniques with an emphasis on applications to clinical research (including study design, bias and confounding, hypothesis testing, confidence intervals, sample size calculations, and introduction to parametric and nonparametric test).
 Students will gain practical skills in developing a research project and in carrying out data analyses.